aurorascharff/aurorascharff.no/src/content/blog/managing-advanced-search-param-filtering-next-app-router.md

 It is a a common request to put this state in the URL because the current state of the app can be shareable, bookmarkable and reloadable.
 But, it can be hard to coordinate state in the url with component state with for example useEffect.
 Instead, its better to use the URL as a single source of truth - essentially lifting the state up, which is a well known pattern in React.

 However, when working with React Server Components and other new features and patterns in the Next.js App Router, it can be hard to manage this state smoothly.
-In this blog post, we will explore how to implement advanced search param filtering in the Next.js App Router, utilizing React 19 features like `useOptimistic()`, and finally trying out the library Nuqs.
+In this blog post, we will explore how to implement advanced search param filtering in the Next.js App Router, utilizing React 19 features like `useOptimistic()`, and finally switching to the library [Nuqs](https://nuqs.47ng.com/).

 ## The Goal